Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Theory related setup

-As was shown by the elegant way in Ref.\cite{Bjorken:1989xw}, in general these analytical continuation effects after taking the following integral for the even powers of the the renormalization-group controllable logarithmic terms in the relation between D- and R-functions in Eq.(\ref{relations}):
+As was shown in an elegant way in Ref.\cite{Bjorken:1989xw}, in general these analytical continuation effects arise after taking the following integral even powers of the the renormalization-group controllable logarithmic terms:

 where $\zeta_{2n}=\sum_{k\geq 1}^{\infty}(1/k)^{2n}$ is the Riemann zeta function with its even values fixed as $\zeta_2=\pi^2/6$, $\zeta_4=\pi^4/90$, etc.